Conditions + Treatments

 The post-surgical plan for my hip is best described as delicate and lengthy.
 It was a 12-week process and included crutches and a brace.
 I began physical therapy two days after my surgery.
-My therapist slowly increased the scope of what I can do with each visit.
+My therapist slowly increased the scope of what I could do with each visit.

 Overall, I am so thankful I finally took the time to take care of my hip.
 If I was able to offer any encouragement to someone experiencing the same thing, I could not emphasize enough for them to not delay going to see a physician.
 If you know something is wrong, then get it checked out.
 Do not let life get in the way of taking care of yourself.